Your source for New Jersey cannabis

 Under the current marijuana laws in New Jersey, only licensed facilities may grow marijuana.
 Individuals, including those registered with the state as medical marijuana cardholders, caught in possession of growing cannabis plants are subject to mandatory minimum sentencing, which may include as many as five years in prison and fines of up to $25,000 just for having one or two small plants.

 The Compassionate Use of Medical Marijuana Act specifically prohibits any registered cardholder from being in operational control of any vehicle, train, aircraft, or stationary heavy equipment while under the influence of marijuana.

 Any individual caught operating a motor vehicle while under the influence of marijuana is subject to fines up to $500 dollars, a minimum of a seven-month suspension of driving privileges, and up to 30 days of jail.

 Driving While in Possession of Marijuana

-New Jersey allows any patient or caregiver active in the state registry to transport medical marijuana or marijuana-infused products as long as they are not being used while the vehicle is moving.
+New Jersey allows any cardholder or caregiver active in the state registry to transport medical marijuana or marijuana-infused products as long as they are not being used while the vehicle is moving.

 Caregivers are prohibited from consuming medical marijuana products under any condition.
 Transporting product to neighboring New York or Pennsylvania may lead to charges of interstate drug trafficking.

-For qualifying patients, this means it is possible to take a trip around the Garden State with access to medical marijuana products.
+For qualifying cardholders, this means it is possible to take a trip around the Garden State with access to medical marijuana products.